ari/gradle-release-plugin/README.md

 [![Build Status](http://travis-ci.org/ari/gradle-release-plugin.png)](http://travis-ci.org/ari/gradle-release-plugin)

 Gradle releases made easy.
-Other release processes make you store your versioning information inside the project; this plugin keeps versions where they belong, in your version control system.
+Other release processes force you to store your versioning information inside the project files such as build.gradle; this plugin keeps versions where they belong, in your version control system.
 We currently support subversion or git.
 Additional SCM choices are easy to add.

 This plugin doesn't try to take over your release management process.
 Instead it does two simple and clear things: